tusharkalita/tusharkalita/README.md

 - 👋 Hi, I’m @tusharkalita
-- 👀 I’m interested in new Tech
+- 👀 I’m interested in new tech
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on new Devloping
+- 💞️ I’m looking to collaborate on a new Developing
-- 📫 How to reach me ... ghostin@plak.in
+- 📫 How to reach me ... mail@2sr.in

 <!---
 tusharkalita/tusharkalita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.